©Goldman: Courtesy of NYU Photo Bureau

-Join us for the Biennial Africa House Gala Celebration on Wednesday, April 18, 2018 at New York University’s Kimmel Center for University Life, Rosenthal Pavilion, from 6:00pm to 9:00pm.
-During the gala, we will celebrate Africa House’s achievements, progress, and vision for the future.
+On Wednesday, April 18, 2018, NYU Africa House held its Biennial Africa House Gala Celebration at New York University’s Kimmel Center for University Life, Rosenthal Pavilion, from 6:00 pm to 9:00 pm.
+During the gala, we celebrated Africa House’s achievements, progress, and vision for the future.

-The gala features a cocktail reception and dinner with African cuisine, special musical entertainment, and the Africa House Awards Presentation.
-During the presentation, we will honor individuals and organizations that embody the spirit and values of Africa House and inspire us in the pursuit of our mission.
+The gala featured a cocktail reception and dinner with African cuisine, special musical entertainment, and the Africa House Awards Presentation.
+During the presentation, we honored individuals and organizations that embody the spirit and values of Africa House and inspire us in the pursuit of our mission.